-In an ideal world we would spend hours in the kitchen whipping up snacks from scratch.
-As much as I would like to admit that’s what I do, we don’t live in an ideal world [sigh].
+In an ideal world, we would spend hours in the kitchen whipping up snacks from scratch.
+As much as I wish that’s what I do, we don’t live in an ideal world [sigh].
 Life gets in the way.
 Life with kids gets even more hectic.
+When I’m behind on grocery shopping and have zero fresh fruit or veggies, I resort to my plan B: healthy packaged snacks for kids.

 For you, it might just be tough finding SOMEthing or ANYthing to give your picky eaters.

-Have a Gold Fish obsessed child?
+Have a Goldfish-obsessed child?
 Throw in some crunchy Good Bean roasted chickpeas with their next snack.

 Does your little one go crazy for melt-in-your-mouth Cheetos?
-Snap Pea Crisps might be their new favourite snack (and WAY better for them).
+Snap Pea Crisps might be their new favourite snack (and better for them).

 Introducing Healthy Packaged Snacks for Kids